lee-joanne/rageit/README.md

 - When first testing out the project after deploying, I noticed that the text would go over the container if the title or comments were very long strings.
 I managed to fix this by adding the Bootstrap class 'text-break'.

-- After deploying, I realized the favicon does not show up on the deployed version.
-I then realized that the static file were not correctly uploaded.
-I fixed the syntax and now favicon is showing up on deployed website.
+- After deploying, I realized the favicons do not show up on the deployed version.
+I then realized that the static imports for the favicons were not correctly added.
+I fixed the syntax and now favicons are showing up on deployed website.

 ## Deployment